gracesominl/gracesominl.github.io/index.md

   - (In)visibility;
   - Violence

 I have always been hopeful about the power of discourse.
 We all live in different worlds of our own, but through language -- spoken, written, embodied, or encoded -- I believe us humans can make our realities legible to one another.
 If you wish to share your side of the world, feel free to reach out to me.
-Let's kickstart another ₊⊹smol✬ yet precious discourse.
+Let's kickstart another ₊⊹smol‧₊˚ yet precious discourse.

 #### Education
 - M.S. in Computational Social Science, KAIST (2025–)